HistoryThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

-Gingivostomatitis herpetica: First manifestation of a herpes simplex infection.
-Grouped vesicles intraorally, usually severe clinical picture.
+Gingivostomatitis herpetica: Initial manifestation of a herpes simplex infection.
+Grouped vesicles enorally, usually severe clinical picture.

-Herpangina: Analogous clinical picture to hand-feet-mouth disease, but mostly without the changes on the integument.
+Herpangina: Analogous clinical picture to hand-foot-and-mouth disease, but usually without the changes in the integument.

-Zoster: segmental infestation pattern.
-Children are an untypical age of manifestation
+Zoster: segmental pattern of infestation.
+Children are an atypical age of manifestation for zoster infections.

 Varicella: disseminated (not localized) papulo-vesicular exanthema.
 Vesicles and pustules.
-Typical multiple efflorescence pattern (star map)
+Typical multifaceted efflorescence pattern (star map).

-Erythema exsudativum multiforme: typical cockade structure of the skin lesions (ring in ring), foci significantly larger, no pain
+Erythema exsudativum multiforme: typical cocard structure of the skin lesions (ring within a ring), foci clearly larger, no painfulness